 If you have started prepping for a PA school interview, you have undoubtedly struggled with how to answer a practice question or two.

-It's not difficult come up with solid responses to questions about a particular situation or experience.
+Generally, it's not difficult to come up with solid responses to questions about a particular situation or experience.
 If someone asks you what you like to do for fun, your mind goes right to your favorite activities and allows you to conjure up a reasonable answer.

-But, if someone asks you why you want to be a PA, your mind may fail you.
+But, if someone asks you something a bit less grounded in your experience — like why you want to be a PA — your mind may fail you.
 Instead of being the source of a reply, your brain may become a vast open space with nothing to cling to.

 Why is that?

 It's much harder to verbalize your desire for something you have yet to experience.
 Your greatest weakness and patient care activities are easier to discuss because you've lived through them.
 They are just stories of what has already happened.

 In contrast, when interviewing for PA school, being a PA is still just an idea.
 It's much harder to answer a question based on what you think a future as a PA may be.

 As a result, the answer you create to this question early on in your interview prep might not sound like your own.
 So, how do you get around that and construct a better answer?